Can you get a backdated sick note? What UK law actually says.

 Sick Note Guide

-Clarifies the difference between backdating and falsification
+Clarifies the difference between legitimate backdating and falsification

 The Legal Position